Total Quality Management (TQM) and Quality Improvement

 Prevention costs are associated with the design, implementation, and maintenance of the TQM system.
 They are planned and incurred before actual operation, and can include:

-- Product Requirements – The setting specifications for incoming materials, processes, finished products/services
+- Product Requirements: The setting specifications for incoming materials, processes, and finished products/services

 Appraisal costs are associated with the vendors and customers evaluation of purchased materials and services to ensure they are within specification.
 They can include: